5-second summary

 Compassion is good for the bottom line

-Is compassion even enough?
+Is compassion on its own enough?

 The matrix below shows the benefits and potential pitfalls of going all-in on compassion (where you risk allowing empathy to get in the way of making difficult decisions) or wisdom (where you risk prioritizing results over your team’s best interests).